rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 The JS solution used by that last blog only works if the `colorscheme` preference is not set to `"auto"` but fixed to `"light"` or `"dark"`, so I'm glad I have a solution now.
 It's nice to have things both customizable *but also* provide a friendly default.

-In that spirit, I thought about light vs. dark {ggplot2} themes, and wondered if it [was possible to automatically render plots with two versions of the same base theme](https://twitter.com/Jemus42/status/1260608125180227585) and have not only the blog itself, but *also* the plots switch color schemes through the use of some `src=` path manipulations possible with JavaScript.
+In that spirit, I thought about light vs. dark {ggplot2} themes, and wondered if it [was possible to automatically render plots with two versions of the same base theme](https://twitter.com/Jemus42/status/1260608125180227585) and have not only the blog itself, but *also* the plots switch color schemes through the use the [HTML `<picture>` tag](https://www.w3schools.com/html/html_images_picture.asp) which would allow to define different images for different [settings of the `prefers-color-scheme`](https://stackoverflow.com/a/56030447/409362) property.
 I haven't tried to make that happen yet, but it would be *oh so so cool*.

 [^webdevfriend]: I recommend keeping one of those, they're handy!
-Even if they tend to recommend you a dozen frameworks and a package manager (with a note about how *nobody* should use these *others* anymore) if all you want is some little CSS/JS thing and not convert your blog into a nodejs-based webapp or whatever.
-Okay that only happened twice or so, *but still!*
+Even if they tend to recommend you a dozen frameworks and a package manager you really don't want to get into.

 ## Nicer Footnotes: littlefoot.js

-If there's on aspect of my previous theme(s) I definitely wanted to keep, it's [littlefoot.js].
+If there's one aspect of *all* my previous themes I definitely wanted to keep, it's [littlefoot.js].
 In case you haven't noticed yet, I tend to make *heavy* use of footnotes [^meta] and I like them to be accessible directly where they're placed.
 Yes, usually footnotes come with links that take you down to the bottom of the post where all the decontextualized footnotes are placed, and yes, these footnotes tend to have "go back to where I was"-links that take you back to… well, where you ~~was~~ where – but I always find that somewhat jarring.
 It's a minor annoyance, and I wouldn't be surprised to learn that few others care that much about such a minor detail, but… have you noticed \*gestures towards entire blog post\*.

-{{< video mp4="theme-littlefoot.mp4" autoplay=true loop=true >}}
+{{< videofig mp4="theme-littlefoot.mp4" autoplay=true loop=true alt="Short clip showing a click on a footnote which then expands to reveal the footnote text" caption="littlefoot.js in action: Read a footnote without loosing your place" >}}

-Since littlefoot.js is fairly lightweight and doesn't need a heavy jquery or bootstrap dependency, I'm fairly happy I could just include it again without having to feel a little bad about it.
+Since littlefoot.js is fairly lightweight and doesn't need a heavy jquery or bootstrap dependency, I'm fairly happy I could just include it again without having to feel too bad about it.

 Also, because I like my weird helper functions, here's my helper to download littlefoot.js from [unpkg.com] and put it where it needs to go: